 Wastewater to energy potential mapping - Erwin Cornelis (VITO)

+Erwin Corneli explained the different steps in the energy from wastewater mapping process and the specifics of such technological systems.
 An energy-from-wastewater potential map can be derived by combining demand maps, like the ones provided by EANDIS with information like dry weather flow rates and temperature, which are the main parameters to determine the supply of heat from the sewers.
 As touched upon in the previous session, disconnected flows for rain water sewers and dry weather sewers increase the efficiency of the system, but it was also important to look at the effect of rain water on the temperature of the sewer water in case of non-disconnected sewers.
 Depending upon the weather situation these rains could have an effect on the heating potential.
-Therefore even higher potential exists in the case of connected sewers are those with high flow rates and those close to the discharge points.
+Therefore even higher potential exists in the case of connected sewers are those with high flow rates and those close to the discharge points. | |

 To produce the heat supply map, threshold values for the critical parameters needed to be determined and measurements integrated.
 In next step the supply map was combined with demand maps and the wastewater to energy potential map for Antwerp was produced.
 Four wastewater to energy systems, and their technical specifications, were shown and discussed.